canturk/qmtoolbox/README.md

  without generating the noise data.

- 2.2 REQUIRED PACKAGE FILES in  "qmtools/":
+ 2.2 PACKAGE FILES IN THE SUBDIRECTORY ("qmtools/"):

     (a) "quad.py" consists of class hierarchy, shown in UML:

                        +-------------+
                        | QuadMeasure |
                        +------.------+